 For JAB P-ATO, the authorization phase consists of the authorization Kickoff, security deliverable review, and P-ATO issuance from the JAB.

-For agency authorization, the authorization phase consists of two steps: Full Security Assessment and Agency Authorization Process.
+The authorization phase consists of the Full Security Assessment and Agency Authorization Process.
 During this step, the CSP completes a System Security Plan (SSP), and the 3PAO develops a Security Assessment Plan (SAP).
-After completion, the 3PAO submits a Security Assessment Report (SAR) and the CSP creates a Plan of Action & Milestones (PoAM).
+After completion, the 3PAO submits a Security Assessment Report (SAR), and the CSP creates a Plan of Action and milestones (PoAM).

 Once all submissions have been received, the JAB or 3PAO decides whether the risk as described is acceptable.
-If the answer is yes, then they submit an ATO letter to the FedRAMP project management office.
-After the FedRAMP clearance process is done, the CSP is then listed on the FedRAMP Marketplace.
+If yes, they submit an ATO letter to the FedRAMP project management office.
+After the FedRAMP clearance process, the CSP is listed on the FedRAMP Marketplace.

 Step 3: Continuous Monitoring

-For both a JAB P-ATO and agency authorization, the continuous monitoring phase consists of post-authorization activities to maintain your authorization.
+The continuous monitoring phase consists of post-authorization activities to maintain your approval for a JAB P-ATO and agency authorization.
 Those activities must meet FedRAMP requirements.

 For more detailed information about each stage of the FedRAMP authorization process for both JAB P-ATO and 3PAO ATO, visit FedRAMP’s webpage.